-Reports must be filed on the 10th day following the end of each calendar month from the time the committee registers.
-If the 10th day occurs on a Saturday, Sunday or legal holiday, the report shall be filed on the next business day that is not a Saturday, Sunday or legal holiday.
+Reports must be filed on the 10th day following the end of each calendar month from the time the committee registers, except that, if the 10th day occurs on a Saturday, Sunday, or legal holiday, the report shall be filed on the next business day that is not a Saturday, Sunday, or legal holiday.

-A political committee required to file reports with the Division must file reports:
+A political committee required to file reports with the Division must file:

-- On the 60th day immediately preceding the primary election, and each week thereafter, with the last weekly report being filed on the 4th day immediately preceding the general election. - 2.
-On the 10th day immediately preceding the general election, and each day thereafter, with the last daily report being filed the 5th day immediately preceding the general election.
+- 1. On the 60th day immediately preceding the primary election, and each week thereafter, with the last weekly report being filed on the 4th day immediately preceding the general election. - On the 10th day immediately preceding the general election, and each day thereafter, with the last daily report being filed the 5th day immediately preceding the general election.

-For political committees that file with the Division, see the "Campaign Finance Reporting Dates" at:
+For political committees that file with the Division, see the Division's website for a calendar of Campaign Finance Reporting Dates.